FormulaMonks/milton/README.markdown

 Description
 -----------

 Milton is an upload handling plugin for Rails.
-The main goals of Milton are:

-* Extensibility: by allowing easy addition of processors for various types of uploads and extra storage options.
-* Flexibility: by assuming as little as possible about what types of things you'll be uploading.
-* Simplicity: by trying to keep the code base small and avoiding reflection, mixins, and reopening classes as much as possible.
+It is meant to handle multiple types of file uploads.
+It includes support for thumbnailing of image uploads, and more processors can easily be added for handling other file types.
+It also supports multiple file stores including disk storage and Amazon S3.
+Milton also supports on-demand file processing for prototyping.

 Getting Started
 ---------------